With weather forecasters predicting a hot, sunny end to the week, health leaders are encouraging people to stay cool and look after themselves.

 - Look out for others, especially older people, young children and babies and those with underlying health conditions

-- Close curtains on rooms that face the sun to keep indoor spaces cooler and remember it may be cooler outdoors than indoors - keeping your living space cool is especially important for infants, older people or those with long-term health conditions or anyone who cannot look after themselves
+- Close curtains on rooms that face the sun to keep indoor spaces cooler and remember it may be cooler outdoors than indoors - keeping your living space cool is especially important for infants, older people or those with long-term health conditions

 - Drink plenty of fluids and avoid excess alcohol